+Immunizations

+Covered Medicare Part B services include:

-What you must pay when you get these services Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B Other vaccines if you are at risk and they most Medicare There is no coinsurance, copayment, or deductible for the pneumonia, influenza, and Hepatitis B vaccines.
-Authorization is not required.
-Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
+- Pneumonia vaccine - Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary - Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B - Other vaccines if you are at risk and they meet Medicare Part B coverage rules

+We also cover some vaccines under our Part D prescription drug benefit.

+There is no coinsurance, copayment, or deductible for the pneumonia, influenza, and Hepatitis B vaccines.

+Inpatient hospital care

+Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.

+Covered services include but are not limited to:

+- Semi-private room (or a private room if medically necessary)

+- Meals including special diets

+- Regular nursing services

+- Costs of special care units (such as intensive care or coronary care units)

+- Drugs and medications

+- Lab tests

+- X-rays and other radiology services

+- Necessary surgical and medical supplies

+- Use of appliances, such as wheelchairs

+- Operating and recovery room costs

+- Physician services

-Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Use of appliances, such as wheelchairs Operating and recovery room costs Physician services Physical, occupational, and speech language therapy Inpatient substance abuse services You are covered for inpatient acute care, inpatient rehabil- itation, long-term care hospitals and other types of inpatient hospital services.
-You pay \$0 for Medicaid-covered inpatient hospital services.
+- Physical, occupational, and speech language therapy

+- Inpatient substance abuse services

+You are covered for inpatient acute care, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.

+You pay \$0 for Medicare- and Medicaid-covered inpatient hospital services.

 Authorization is required, except when the admission is the result of an emergency or urgently needed services.

+(continued on next page)